 The good news with internal server rack dimensions is that most racks will be able to handle it from a rail accommodation perspective.
 The devil’s in the details around cable management, weight distribution, and access as mentioned above – which is why they offer different external cabinet sizes.

 In other words, with the proper rails, we don’t have to spend too much time separately thinking about internal dimensions.
 Instead, we can rely on the main questions and considerations about external rack dimensions – and then make sure these dimensions are appropriate for the intended use.

 How much space should there be between server racks?

-Space is a key consideration when planning any server setup, and it’s something that’s well worth bearing in mind while you choose your server rack dimensions too.
+Space is a key consideration when planning any server setup, and it’s something that is well worth bearing in mind while you choose your server rack dimensions too.

-Whether you’re using a data center or your own space, you’ll need to make sure you’ve got room not just for your server racks, but for the right amount of space between them too.
-Make sure there’s plenty of room around the rack so that air can easily circulate and you don’t risk overheating problems.
-You’ll also need enough space for your engineers to be able to access the servers whenever they need to.
+Whether you’re using a data center or your own space, you’ll need to make sure you’ve got room not just for your server racks, but for the right amount of space between and around them too.
+In general we want to see a minimum of 30-inch hot aisles for clearance – but the ideal space is 36-inches.

 Server racks are an important piece of any server setup.
 Their dimensions can have a real impact on how your system works, and what it’s ultimately capable of doing.